Here is what I'm working on and thinking about in my spare time!

 Start with a Javascript template.
 Note the /* phpSomething */ comments.
 Then, look at the code generator written in PHP.

 I use a PHP foreach loop to create the strings, str_replace to insert the code into the Javascript template, and header to have the returned text interpreted as Javascript.
 The result is clean Javascript code.
 (One small difference: for the purposes of showing the generated code, here the header says I'm returning "text/plain" instead of "text/javascript".)
-The biggest advantage to generating Javascript like this is that I can use the template as a form validator for any number of forms, just by changing a single array in the PHP code generator.
+The biggest advantage to generating Javascript like this is that I can use the template as a form validator for any number of forms just by changing a single array in the PHP code generator.

 In the web page, I just need to do "<script src="jsBuilder.php"></script>" to get the generated code.
-I've done similar things to dynamically generate CSS blocks, and a similar technique using str_replace is most of the engine that runs this website.
+I've done similar things to dynamically generate CSS blocks, and another similar technique using str_replace is most of the engine that runs my website.

 Watch this space!
 There's more to come, including links to more of these projects.